 - Old and new supply chains in media co-production with customers (Growth strategies, convergence, expansion and integration, produsage in content-driven media)

 - Economics of media firms - a market point of view or a social policy point of view (The advertising industry, public policy and consumer choices)

 - Characteristics of major media sectors (Television, print and internet newspapers, music industry, film and publishing)

 - Digital media economics (Business models, transaction cost theory, windowing, rights)

 - The global media economics (Media ownership, media houses, technological and cultural constrains and opportunities)

 - Media consumption; long tail and niche media

-The seminars will cover important topical issues and theories of the field.
+The lectures will cover important issues and theories of the field.

 For electives re-sit is normally offered at the next scheduled course.
 If an elective is discontinued or is not initiated in the semester it is offered, re-sit will be offered in the electives ordinary semester.